With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

 The Caribbean monk seal is believed to have become extinct in the early 1950s.
 The final confirmed sighting of this animal was in 1952.

-The Carribean monk seal had a robust body and weighed about seventy to two hundred kilograms.
+The Caribbean monk seal had a robust body and weighed about seventy to two hundred kilograms.
 The skin color was brown, with a yellowish underside.

 This animal made it even easier for the hunter to kill it because it was a naturally tame animal.
 The monk seals were not aggressive and rarely moved away from humans.
 Therefore, people could approach them at close range to hunt them.

 The eastern elk was a victim of human settlements and interference.
 This is an animal that was once abundant and roamed freely in the eastern regions of North America and Canada.
-The population of the eastern elk was not known, but their herds were thought to have been large.
+The eastern elk population was not known, but their herds were thought to have been large.

-The vast numbers of this animal were spontaneously thinned down following the arrival of early settlers.
+The vast numbers of these animals were spontaneously thinned down following the arrival of early settlers.
 The settlers not only took over the elk habitat but also hunted it down uncontrollably.